MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-end-to-end-integration.md

 ms.date: 05/23/2023
 ---

-# Module 3: Complete your first data integration journey
+# Module 3: Automate and send notifications with Data Factory

 You will complete this module in 10 minutes to send an email notifying you when all the jobs in a pipeline are complete, and configure it to run on a scheduled basis.